apache/sling-site/src/main/jbake/content/documentation/bundles/configuration-installer-factory.md

 The code for parsing the configuration files is in [InternalResource#readDictionary](https://github.com/apache/sling-org-apache-sling-installer-core/blob/7b2e4407baa45b79d954dd20c53bb2077c3a5e49/src/main/java/org/apache/sling/installer/core/impl/InternalResource.java#L230).

-### Property Files (.cfg)
+### Configuration Files (.cfg.json)

-Configuration files ending in `.cfg` are plain property files (`java.util.Property`).
-The format is simple:

-    file ::= ( header | comment ) *
-    header ::= <header> ( ':' | '=' ) <value> ( '\<nl> <value> ) *
-    comment ::= '#' <any>

-Notice that this model only supports string properties.
-For example:

-    # default port
-    ftp.port = 21

-In addition the XML format defined by [java.util.Property](https://docs.oracle.com/javase/7/docs/api/java/util/Properties.html#loadFromXML%28java.io.InputStream%29) is supported if the file starts with the character `<`.
+This is the preferred way to specify configurations as it is an official format specified by OSGi in the [OSGi R7 Service Configurator Spec](https://osgi.org/specification/osgi.cmpn/7.0.0/service.configurator.html) and is also used by the [Feature Model](https://github.com/apache/sling-org-apache-sling-feature/blob/master/readme.md).
+The detailed JSON format is described in that specification.
+It allows for typed values, allowing all possible types including Collections and comments.

+There are some differences to the [resource format specification](https://osgi.org/specification/osgi.cmpn/7.0.0/service.configurator.html#service.configurator-resources) as outlined below:

+* Each file contains exactly one configuration, therefore it only contains the properties of the configuration.
+* Keys starting with `:configurator:` should not be used (in general they are validated but not further evaluated)
+* The PID is given via the file name (the part preceeding the `.cfg.json`) instead of `:configurator:symbolic-name`
+* There is no version support i.e. `:configurator:version` should not be used either

+This is an example file

+    {
+       "key": "val",
+       "some_number": 123,
+       // This is an integer value:
+       "size:Integer" : 500
+    }

 #### Limitations

-* Only String types are supported
-* Only ISO 8859-1 character encoding supported
-* No multi-values
-* No writeback support
+* No writeback support yet ([SLING-8419](https://issues.apache.org/jira/browse/SLING-8419))
+* This is only supported since Installer Configuration Factory 1.2.0 ([SLING-7787](https://issues.apache.org/jira/browse/SLING-7787)).

 ### Configuration Files (.config)

 Configuration files ending in `.config` use the format of the [Apache Felix ConfigAdmin implementation](http://svn.apache.org/viewvc/felix/releases/org.apache.felix.configadmin-1.8.12/src/main/java/org/apache/felix/cm/file/ConfigurationHandler.java?view=markup) (in version 1.8.12).
 This format allows to specify the type and cardinality of a configuration property and is not limited to string values.
 It must be stored in UTF-8 encoding.
+This format is preferred over properties files and nodes stored in the repository.

 The first line of such a file might start with a comment line (a line starting with a `#`).
 Comments within the file are not allowed.